Sleep Apnea Treatment in Rancho Cucamonga CA

 Who is a candidate for Sleep Apnea Treatment?

 We can go over your medical history and sleep study reports to determine if you might need sleep apnea treatment.
 Most patients who have mild to moderate sleep apnea will benefit from this type of treatment.
 We recommend treatment if you have sleep apnea symptoms such as loud snoring and daytime exhaustion and lethargy.
-Our dentists provide expert sleep apnea treatment in Corona and Rancho Cucamonga, CA.
+Our dentists provide expert sleep apnea treatment in Rancho Cucamonga, CA.

 With the help of an exam, we can identify problems associated with your sleep apnea to determine the best type of treatment device for you.

 Impressions are taken and used to make your very own oral device.
 This device is fitted to your mouth to ensure it’s comfortable.
 The device is worn like a mouth guard, but it works by holding your jaw in a position that opens up your airway.
 This makes it easier for you to sleep and breathe at night, and reduces loud snoring.
 You will need to wear the device nightly so that it’s effective.
 You can have the device replaced whenever it shows signs of disrepair or damage.

 If you think you might need treatment for your sleep apnea, call our office today and we will be happy to answer your questions.